Adam McCann, Financial Writer

 - 4% balance transfer fee: $40

-Some credit card issuers may charge a flat minimum fee on balance transfers.
-For example, a credit card issuer may charge a minimum $5 or $10 fee for each balance transfer when the percentage fee does not amount to more.
-When transferring a balance of $1,000, though, it’s likely the percentage you pay will always exceed the minimum fee.
+Some issuers may charge a flat minimum fee on credit card balance transfers.
+For example, issuers may charge a minimum fee of $5 or $10 per transfer if the percentage amount is less than the minimum fee.
+That's unlikely to apply when you transfer a $1,000 balance, though.

-Finally, it's also important to consider other factors when deciding whether to transfer a balance to a credit card.
-For example, the interest rate on the new card should be lower than the interest rate on the original card to make the transfer worthwhile.
-Additionally, the length of time for which any promotional 0% interest rate applies should ideally be long enough to allow you to pay off the transferred balance in full before it expires.
+The interest rate on the new card must be lower than the rate on the original card for the transfer to be worthwhile.
+Plus, the duration of any 0% interest rate promotion should be long enough for you to pay off the transferred balance in full before it expires.

 You can use WalletHub’s balance transfer calculator to see how much a card’s terms will save you.